intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/tools/evaluation/README.md

 # Retrieval and Rag Benchmark

 ## 1. Introduction
 We provide scripts of the benchmark of Retrieval and Rag.
-For data augmentation, please goto [Retrieval Data Augmentation](https://github.com/intel/intel-extension-for-transformers/blob/master/intel_extension_for_transformers/neural_chat/tools/evaluation/data_augmentation)
+For data augmentation, please go to [Retrieval Data Augmentation](https://github.com/intel/intel-extension-for-transformers/blob/master/intel_extension_for_transformers/neural_chat/tools/evaluation/data_augmentation).

 ## 2. Retrieval Benchmark
 ### Installation